jchidley/jchidley.github.io/_posts/2017-05-08-Git-Epiphany.md

 User and software errors are harder to fix.
 What I needed was:

-1. Uniquely identify individual files and be sure that hadn’t become corrupted.
+1. Uniquely identify files

+2. Ensure that files remained uncorrupted

-2. Track changes over time, so that when I discovered that I’d done something stupid, I could revert things.
+3. Track changes over time, so that when I discovered that I’d done something stupid, I could revert things.

-What I needed for 1) was a unique name that could also serve to guarantee the file contents.
-Eventually I realised that a [hash](https://en.wikipedia.org/wiki/Hash_function) of the file would be perfect for both.
+Eventually I realised that a [hash](https://en.wikipedia.org/wiki/Hash_function) of the file would be perfect for both 1 and 2.
 The hash had to be complex enough to make duplicate file names nearly impossible, short enough to be quick to calculate and a public standard for longevity.
-Being cryptographically secure is an irrelevance as I am not worried about malicious intent.
-SHA1 fits the bill on all counts.
+Cryptographic security is an irrelevance as I am unworried about malicious intent.
+SHA1 fitted the bill.

-For 2) I needed a small human-readable file with the status of all of the files that would be timestamped: a census of the files.
+For 3 I needed a small human-readable file with the status of all of the files that would be timestamped: a census of the files.
 I could then look through my censuses and find a known state to recover from.